Plains Garter Snake (Thamnophis radix)

 by Jeff LeClere

-UNPROTECTED.
+Species of Greatest Conservation Need.
 Garter snakes are afforded no protection in Iowa.
-Plains garter snakes are found statewide..
+Plains garter snakes are found statewide and are common.

-The plains garter snake is a medium sized Iowa snake measuring 14 to 43 inches in length (Conant and Collins, 1991).
+Harmless to humans.
+The plains garter snake is a medium sized Iowa snake measuring 14 – 43 inches in length (Conant and Collins, 1991).
 Plains garter snakes are the most heavy bodied of all Iowa garter snakes.
-It is non venomous and can be more docile than the eastern garter snake.
+It can be more docile than the common garter snake.
 The ground color is light brown to black with two alternating rows of black spots.
 Some specimens have an olive green background color in which the spots stand out especially well.
 Some populations have bright red pigment on the sides.
-I have seen reddish specimens in Linn and Mills Counties.
+I have seen reddish specimens in Linn, Mills, and several other Iowa counties.

-The very similar eastern garter snake has the lateral stripes on rows two and three.
-Ribbon snakes are more slender, have a longer tails, and have white, unmarked labials.
+The very similar common garter snake has the lateral stripes on rows two and three.
+Western ribbon snakes are more slender, have longer tails, and have white, unmarked labials.

 The plains garter snake is found statewide in Iowa.

-This is a diurnal, active snake that is usually much less aggressive than the eastern or red-sided garter snake.
-Instead of biting, it often expels a foul smelling musk and excretement to dissuade enemies.
+This is a diurnal, active snake that is usually much less aggressive than the common garter snake.
+Instead of biting, it often expels a foul smelling musk and excrement to dissuade enemies.
 If cornered, it may hide its head under its coils, raise its tail in the air, and slowly wag its tail back and forth.
 Garter snakes are active thermoregulators and will alternately hunt and bask throughout the day.
 They take refuge underneath logs, rocks, boards, and in mammal burrows.

 Plains garter snakes are voracious feeders and will eat anything they can catch and swallow, especially when warm.
 Earthworms, fish, frogs, toads, salamanders, mice, and birds eggs are consumed.
 These snakes may eat carrion.
-They eat their prey without constriction or venom, thus they have strong jaws to overpower their prey.
+They eat their prey without constriction, thus they have strong jaws to overpower their prey.